Post-Hurricane Rebuild Permits and Process in South Florida 2026

 Introduction to Post-Hurricane Rebuild

 Post-hurricane rebuild permits in South Florida govern construction activity following hurricane damage to residential, commercial, multifamily, and institutional properties throughout Miami-Dade, Broward, and Palm Beach counties.
-Hurricane response permitting integrates emergency damage assessment, insurance claim processing, FEMA Individual Assistance and Public Assistance coordination, expedited permit procedures during emergency declaration periods, Florida Building Code Existing Building Code provisions for substantial damage and repair scope, and ongoing standard construction permit procedures for rebuild work.
-South Florida's substantial historical hurricane exposure including Hurricane Andrew, Hurricane Irma, and Hurricane Ian establishes the rebuild framework.
+Hurricane response permitting integrates emergency damage assessment, insurance claim processing, FEMA Individual Assistance and Public Assistance coordination, expedited permit procedures during emergency declaration periods, Florida Building Code Existing Building Code provisions for damage and repair scope, and ongoing standard construction permit procedures for rebuild work.
+South Florida's historical hurricane exposure including Hurricane Andrew, Hurricane Irma, and Hurricane Ian establishes the rebuild framework.

 Emergency Declaration and Expedited Permits